The California Lottery: A Complete Guide for 2026

 The process for claiming a California Lottery prize depends on the size of the prize.

-Prizes of $599 or less can be claimed at any California Lottery retailer.
+Can be claimed at any California Lottery retailer.
 You hand them the ticket, they scan it, and they pay you in cash.
 This is the most common claim type and the easiest.

-Prizes of $600 to $999 can be claimed at most retailers, but some smaller stores may not carry enough cash.
+Can be claimed at most retailers, but some smaller stores may not carry enough cash.
 You can also claim at any of the nine California Lottery District Offices located in major metropolitan areas, or by mail.
 You will receive a Form W-2G from the lottery for tax purposes.

-Prizes of $1,000 or more must be claimed at a California Lottery District Office or by mail to lottery headquarters.
+Must be claimed at a California Lottery District Office or by mail to lottery headquarters.
 You cannot claim large prizes at retail.
-The District Offices are located in Sacramento, Hayward, Fresno, San Bernardino, Santa Fe Springs, San Diego, Van Nuys, Santa Ana, and Sylmar.
-You will need to fill out a claim form, provide identification, and submit the original winning ticket.
-Major prizes (especially jackpots) require additional verification and may take several weeks to process.
+The District Offices are in Sacramento, Hayward, Fresno, San Bernardino, Santa Fe Springs, San Diego, Van Nuys, Santa Ana, and Sylmar.
+You will need a claim form, identification, and the original winning ticket.
+Major prizes may take several weeks to process.

 Important to know: California requires that lottery winners’ names, prize amounts, draw dates, and the retailer where the ticket was sold be made public.
 You cannot claim California Lottery prizes anonymously, unlike in some other states.
 Some winners have set up legal trusts or LLCs to claim prizes through, but the underlying winner’s name still becomes part of the public record.